pirate museum photo

 On his trip, Alston saw raw sewage flowing from homes and into open trenches.
 He also observed dilapidated homes with unreliable electricity.
 The U.N. representative was told that outbreaks of E.coli and hookworm were common in this region.

-Afterward, Alston said it was a dereliction of duty for state and local government officials to not fix the problems these neighborhoods are facing.
+Afterward, Alston said it was a dereliction of duty for state and local government officials to not fix the problems these neighborhoods were facing.

 Following in the Footsteps of a Famous March